MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-sm-2022.md

 ### Allow updates

  To either install or upgrade to System Center 2022 - Service Manager, computers running SQL Server that host databases must be configured to allow updates.
-If updates are not allowed, System Center 2022 - Service Manager Setup will not complete and the following error message will appear at the **Create database** stage of the installation:
+If updates aren't allowed, System Center 2022 - Service Manager Setup won't complete and the following error message will appear at the **Create database** stage of the installation:

  *An error occurred while executing a customer action: _ExecuteSqlScripts.
 This upgrade attempt has failed before permanent modifications were made.
 Upgrade has successfully rolled back to the original state of the system.
 Once the corrections are made, you can retry the upgrade for this role.*